dotbitHQ/dotbithq.github.io/technical-details/subdid.md

 ### Why can't I enable SubDID?

 Currently, .bit SubDID are only open to .bit partners.
-If you want to use .bit SubDID in your community or product, please send an email to [supermancy@did.id](mailto:supermancy@did.id) and attach your project description and how you will distribute .bit SubDID in the email body.
+If you want to use .bit SubDID in your community or product, please send an email to [melissa@did.id](mailto:melissa@did.id) and attach your project description and how you will distribute .bit SubDID in the email body.

 ### What is SuperDID?